770 Accounts: Everything You Need to Know

 770 Account Cons

-• Withdrawals above cost basis are taxable
+• Withdrawals above cost basis are taxable: May face tax liability on excessive withdrawals

 Setting Up a 770 Account

 A well-designed 770 account is one of the best financial tools you can own.
-The solid guarantees allow you to save and earn a return, while having access to your money which can be borrowed or withdrawn and used for any reason at anytime.
+The solid guarantees allow you to save and earn a return while having access to your money, which can be borrowed or withdrawn and used for any reason at any time.
 Owning a 770 account also protects your family by providing a death benefit when you pass.

 If you want to purchase a well-designed 770 account, contact us: 702-660-7000.
 We can help you.